-- 1.1 they are a Director of the trust, an executive director or chair of a health service body or a director of a local authority (save for in the case of an appointed governor to whom such criteria do not apply) - 1.2 they are the spouse, partner, parent or child of a member of the Board of Directors of the trust - 1.3 they are a member of a local authority's scrutiny committee covering health matters - being a member of one of the public constituencies, they refuse to sign a declaration, in the form specified by the Secretary, of particulars of their qualification to vote as a member of the trust, and that they are not prevented from being a member of the Council of Governors - 1.5 they are subject to a sex offender order - they are a person to whom a moratorium period under a debt relief order applies (under part 7A of the Insolvency Act 1986) - 1.7 they have within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with a health service body - 1.8 they are a person whose tenure of office as the Chairman or as a member or director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service, for non-attendance at meetings, or for nondisclosure of a pecuniary interest - 1.9 they are a member of the Staff Constituency and they are subject to a final written warning in connection with any position of employment held by them. - 1.10 they refuse to undergo a Disclosure & Barring Service Check (DBS) check - 1.11 the results of a Disclosure & Barring Service Check (DBS) check, in the opinion of the Chairman, renders them unsuitable to become or continue as a governor of the trust.
+- 1.1 they are a Director of the trust, an executive director or chair of a health service body or a director of a local authority (save for in the case of an appointed governor to whom such criteria do not apply) - 1.2 they are the spouse, partner, parent or child of a member of the Board of Directors of the trust - 1.3 they are a member of a local authority's scrutiny committee covering health matters - 1.4 being a member of one of the public constituencies, they refuse to sign a declaration, in the form specified by the Secretary (Director of Corporate Affairs), of particulars of their qualification to vote as a member of the trust, and that they are not prevented from being a member of the Council of Governors - 1.5 they are subject to a sex offender order - they are a person to whom a moratorium period under a debt relief order applies (under part 7A of the Insolvency Act 1986) - 1.7 they have within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with a health service body - 1.8 they are a person whose tenure of office as the Chairman or as a member or director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service, for non-attendance at meetings, or for nondisclosure of a pecuniary interest - 1.9 they are a member of the Staff Constituency and they are subject to a final written warning in connection with any position of employment held by them. - 1.10 they refuse to undergo a Disclosure & Barring Service Check (DBS) check - 1.11 the results of a Disclosure & Barring Service Check (DBS) check, in the opinion of the Chairman, renders them unsuitable to become or continue as a governor of the trust. - 1.12 They have had their name removed from any list prepared under chapter 6 of the 2006 Act or the equivalent lists maintained in Wales or has otherwise been suspended or disqualified from any healthcare profession, and has not subsequently had their name included in such a